-The class ID for this course is 18586816

-The enrollment password is 102e01fall18 PLEASE NOTE THAT THE PASSWORD IS CASE SENSITIVE.
+The class ID for this course is 19923993 The enrollment key is hi102e01s19 ==PLEASE NOTE THAT THE PASSWORD IS CASE SENSITIVE--MAKE SURE YOUR CAPS LOCK IS OFF.

 No written assignment will be credited or graded for this course before it is submitted to Turnitin and to Blackboard.
 You will have until 11:00 p.m. on the day the paper is due to submit it to Turnitin and to Blackboard.
 No late papers will be accepted.
 Do not miss an assignment.
 Do not cut and paste your paper into a file box.
-Upload all papers in an MSWord file--to BOTH Blackboard and turnitin.
-DO NOT SUBMIT THE ASSIGNMENT AS AN E-MAIL or as a pdf file!
+Upload all papers in an MSWord file--to BOTH Blackboard and Turnitin-NOT A TEXT FILE.
+DO NOT SUBMIT THE ASSIGNMENT AS AN E-MAIL or as a pdf or text file!
 TWO of the three written assignment papers must be submitted in order to receive a passing grade (a D) in this course-no matter how many points you accumulate.
 Do not assume that your clock is set to the exact minute that the Turnitin and Blackboard clocks are.